Bivariate vine copula based regression, bivariate level and quantile curves: Data application

+For comparison purposes we consider 4 different scenarios: 1.) $U_{max}$ and $U_{min}$ are jointly modeled using a bivariate copula, 2.) $U_{max}$ and $U_{min}$ are independent, 3.) $U_{max}$ and $U_{min}$ are conditional independent given the predictors and 4.) $U_{max}$ and $U_{min}$ are jointly modeled with the predictors.
+The first 2 cases are the unconditional cases, and the last 2 are the conditional case.
+For 1.) consider the unconditional quantile curves and the corresponding confidence region obtained from fitting a bivariate copula between the responses $U_{max}$ and $U_{min}$, and the confidence region obtained by assuming dependence between the responses.
+The unconditional quantile curves are defined as in Definition \ref{bqr:exactquantilenew} by using the pair copula between the responses $C_{V_1,V_2} $, instead of the bivariate conditional distribution $C_{V_1,V_2 | \mathbf{U}},$ and are denoted as $q_{\alpha}^V$ for $\alpha \in (0,1)$.
+Using Definition \ref{confregion}, by substituting the conditional quantile curves with the unconditional ones, we can define the corresponding unconditional confidence region $CI^{V_1, V_2}_{\alpha}$ as set of points in $[0,1]^2$ enclosed by the quantile curves $q^V_{\alpha/2}$ and $q^V_{1-\alpha/2}$ for some $\alpha \in (0,1)$, i.e.

+For 2.) we construct a bivariate quantile region from the univariate empirical quantiles, denoted as $q_{\alpha,emp}^{V_1}$ for $\alpha \in (0,1),$ using the Bonferroni correction for multiple testing \citep{bonferroni1936teoria}.
+We are interested in the bivariate quantile region with coverage probability at $\alpha \in (0,1)$ meaning that the two univariate empirical quantiles, from which we construct the bivariate quantile region, need to be evaluated at $\frac{\alpha}{4}$ and $1-\frac{\alpha}{4}$, and we denote the corresponding confidence region of the univariate empirical quantiles as $CI^{V_1 \perp V_2 }_{\alpha}$, i.e.

-Next we compare the bivariate conditional quantile curves from the Y-vine regression and its corresponding confidence regions to differently obtained bivariate quantile curves and regions.
-For comparison purposes, we treat the response variables as independent in one case and as conditionally independent in the other.
-For the conditionally independent assumption we follow Section \ref{condindependence} and estimate the corresponding bivariate quantiles and quantile regions $CI_{\alpha}^{Y_1\perp Y_2| \mathbf{X}},$ specified in Equation~\eqref{CIcondind}.
-For the independent case, the tasks of predicting maximal and minimal temperatures are treated as completely independent problems and univariate quantiles are estimated for both response variables.
-For this purpose, two univariate $D$-vine regression models with the same predictor order as the Y-vine regression are used.
-This way we can construct a bivariate quantile region from the univariate quantiles using the Bonferroni correction for multiple testing \citep{bonferroni1936teoria}.
-We are interested in the bivariate quantiles at a $\alpha=0.10$, meaning that the two univariate quantiles, from which we construct the bivariate quantiles, need to be evaluated at $\frac{\alpha}{2}=0.05$.
-For better comparison, we use the predictions on the original scale, not the u-scale.
+For 3.) we treat the response variables as conditionally independent given a set of predictors.
+Basically, the tasks of predicting maximal and minimal temperatures given the predictors are treated as completely independent problems and univariate conditional quantiles are estimated for both response variables.
+For this purpose, two univariate $D$-vine regression models with the same predictor order as the Y-vine regression are fitted.
+The D-vine is a natural subset model of the Y-vine tree sequence when considering a single response variable.
+This way we can construct a bivariate quantile region from the univariate quantiles using the Bonferroni correction for multiple testing \citep{bonferroni1936teoria}, similar as before for the unconditional case.
+We denote these univariate D-vine based quantiles as, $q_{\alpha,Dvine}^V (\mathbf{u})$ for $\alpha \in (0,1).$ We are interested in the bivariate quantile region with coverage probability of $\alpha$ meaning that the two univariate quantiles, need to be evaluated at $\frac{\alpha}{4}$ and $1-\frac{\alpha}{4}$, and we denote the corresponding confidence region using the univariate conditional quantiles as $CI^{V_1 \perp V_2 |\mathbf{U}}_{\alpha}$, i.e.